 - Items don’t work

-- Client is unclear on what they want from the electrical installation and they are either not offered or not prepared to pay someone to assist in the design process
+- The client is unclear on what they want from the electrical installation and they are either not offered or not prepared to pay someone to assist in the design process

 - As a result, unclear instructions are given to the electrician from the beginning

-- Electrician can’t find cables that have been moved by insulation installers or plasterers during fitting of gyprock.
+- Electricians can’t find cables that have been moved by insulation installers or plasterers during the fitting of gyprock.
 Often left in wall cavities or inaccessible roof voids

 - Cables get damaged during fixing of the gyprock